JIVE-TALK.COM

 Unfortunately sometimes, Phillips does not elaborate on some of his findings, i.e. the reader is presented with a combination of facts derived from his survey, but it is left up to him to make sense of it.
 When Phillips does elaborate, however, we are presented with a kind of unique approach to jazz as a commercial product in the making, since some information about jazz and jazz artists (particularly information of who sold how many copies of this or that and thus influenced the style of so-and-so) that is quoted repeatedly is based on lore and substance not entirely reliable and thus may be inaccurate intelligence.

-With respect to the origin of all the information gathered here and the form it is presented, will not necessarily make it an easy book to read.
+With respect to the origin of all the information gathered here and the form it is presented, it will not necessarily make it an easy book to read.
 However, jazz researchers and those interested in markets for products of popular culture will certainly be grateful for all the “hard facts” about labeling, sales figures and regional oddities that are revealed here.

 Review by Dr. A. Ebert © 2015